|MAN ND323F (A95)|

 The bus was first showcased at LTA’s Our Bus Journey Carnival in March-April 2016, and subsequently underwent for modification works prior to revenue service trials.
 The main design feature of the bus is its two staircases – one going up and the other coming down – giving commuters a dedicated exit route from the upper deck and out directly through the third door.

-At the press event, SG5999Z was concurrently exhibited with a 3-door single-deck bus (later bearing the registration SG4002G), a low-entry MAN Lion’s City with steps leading to a third door at the rear, which will begin trials with SMRT Buses in the second quarter of 2017.
+At the press event, SG5999Z was concurrently exhibited with a 3-door single-deck bus (later bearing the registration SG4002G), a low-entry MAN Lion’s City with steps leading to a third door at the rear, which began trials with SMRT Buses in the second quarter of 2017.
 Both concept buses were designed by ST Kinetics and built on MAN bus chassis.

 Under a Road Traffic (Authorisation of Use) Notification 2017, SG5999Z is permitted to operate on Bus Services 41, 78, 106, 143 and 189, all of which are operated by Tower Transit.
 The Authorisation of Use also covers bi-directional Off Service routes between Bulim Bus Depot and Jurong East Temporary Bus Interchange, Bukit Batok Bus Interchange, Toa Payoh Bus Interchange, Shenton Way Bus Terminal and ST Kinetics along Corporation Road.